lcp Skip to Main Content

 Many people may experience hyperfixations at some point in their life.

-A person can become hyperfixated on a hobby, a show, a person, or something else for days or months at a time.
+A person can become hyperfixated on a hobby, a show, a video game, a person, or something else for days or months at a time.

 However, neurodivergent people such as individuals with autism, attention-deficit/hyperactivity disorder (ADHD), or obsessivecompulsive disorder (OCD) are more likely to experience hyperfixation.